max-pio/volcanite/doc/Python.md

         np.ascontiguousarray(volume.astype('uint32')).tofile(file)
 ```

-The following example code exports a volume to a simple Volcanite raw format:
+The following example code exports a volume to a simplified Volcanite raw format:

 ```python
 import numpy as np